w3b3d3v/kyodo-protocol-docs/docs/tokenomics/token.md

 * **Max Supply:** 100,000,000
 * **Network:** TBD (maybe Avalanche)

+## $KYD Token Address

-⚠️ The token was not minted yet and is not listed on any exchange.
+⚠️ The token has not yet been minted and is not listed on any exchange.

 ## Governance